bradyvercher/gistpress/README.md

 ### oEmbed ###

-Just insert the URL to a Gist on its own line (don't link it up), like this:
+Insert the URL to a Gist on its own line like this (don't link it up):

 `https://gist.github.com/9b1307f153f4abe352a4`

 That's it!

-_(Notice that's a URL for a secret Gist?
-Of course URLs for public Gists work, too.)_
+_Notice that is a URL for a secret Gist?
+Of course URLs for public Gists work, too._

 ### Shortcode ###